-Americans go through hundreds of toilet paper rolls per year and each person disposes of it in different ways.
-In my household, my mom taught me to throw it in the trash can.
-On the other hand, some of my friends flush it down the toilet.
-Now that I have become more eco-conscious about my daily habits, I started to wonder, which method is more sustainable?
+Americans go through hundreds of toilet paper rolls per year and each person disposes it in different ways.
+In my household, my mom taught me to throw used toilet paper in the trash can.
+In other homes, toilet paper is flushed it down the toilet.
+Since becoming more aware and eco-conscious about my daily habits, I started to wonder, which method is more sustainable?
 Is it better to flush or toss your toilet paper?
-After doing my own research, here’s what I found.
+After doing some research of my own, here is what I found.

 Is it Better to Flush or Toss Your Toilet Paper?

 What Happens to Toilet Paper When You Flush It?

-Most toilet papers are made from short fibers that make it easier and softer to break down through a sewage system.
+Most toilet paper rolls are made from short fibers that make it easier and softer to break down through a sewage system.
 When you flush, 95% of the toilet paper dissolves in water.
-Sadly, the other 5% contributes to sludge during the treatment process and can sometimes end up in the landfill or on a farmer’s field (yuck).
+Sadly, the other 5% contributes to sludge during the treatment process and can sometimes end up in the landfill or on a farmer’s field.
 In addition, the bacteria that breaks down the toilet paper release carbon dioxide — a greenhouse gas — as their byproduct.
 As we all know, greenhouse gases are extremely bad for the environment.

 What Happens Toilet Paper When You Toss It?

 Toilet paper that makes it in the trash end up in landfills.
 Landfills take up a vast majority of land and leach harmful chemicals into the environment.
-One harmful chemical is methane, common gas produced from landfills that is a more potent greenhouse gas than carbon dioxide.
+One harmful chemical is methane, a common gas produced from landfills that is a more potent greenhouse gas than carbon dioxide.
 In the long run, this is more dangerous for the environment.
 Plus, it will take years for the toilet paper to break down and decompose.

 In comparison, from a sanitary and greenhouse gas perspective, flushing is the better option.